STAT545-UBC-hw-2018-19/hw05-curtis77/Gapminder-Exploration.md

 The country factor went from 142 levels to 140 levels, the continent factor went from 5 levels to 4 levels (since we drop Oceania), and the number of rows went from 1704 to 1680.

 Now we will experiment with reordering a factor.
-We first create a dataset where we filter out all values that don't have country equal to Europe.
+We first create a dataset where we filter out all values that don't have continent equal to Europe.
 We then group by country, and compute the mean GDP per capita across all years for each country.
 As you can see from the table and plots, the data is currently sorted alphabetically by country.

 ``` r
 df <- gapminder %>%